The not-so-sweet spot: The bitter truth about sugar

 Savoury isn’t safe

 As mentioned, sugar can end up in strange places.
 Shop-bought pasta and curry sauces, ketchup, salad dressings and other condiments can all be high in sugar.
-For example, a third of an average-sized jar of pasta sauce can contain three teaspoons of sugar15 (including added sugar)!
 You could consider low-sugar options or try making your own from scratch.

 Snack wisely